Cerberus by Noah Deas (2026), with Brendan Rush (Maxime Côté, photographer)

 The Playwriting Program trains students in the foundational principles of dramatic writing, equipping them with the skills necessary to generate, write, and revise plays that reflect their own artistic visions.

-Through class work, discussion, critical analysis, and, most of all, writing, students graduate from the Playwriting Program equipped for the professional demands of dramatic writing, and primed for the opportunities and challenges of the professional milieu.
+Through class work, discussion, critical analysis, and, most of all, writing, students graduate from the Playwriting Program prepared for the professional demands of dramatic writing, and primed for the opportunities and challenges of the professional milieu.

 3 years of training | 2 students per year